EnricRG/resteduler-frontend/README.md

-# ScaDULERv2-fe-ng
+# RESTeduler frontend
-ScaDULERv2 frontend implementation using Angular Framework.
+RESTeduler's (ScaDULER V2) frontend implementation.
+Uses Angular framework to do so.